yetanotherco/aligned_layer/README.md

 You will need to stake a minimum of a 1000 Wei in WETH.

-To get 1000 Wei in WETH, run:
+In case you don't have the required amount, to get 1000 Wei in WETH, run:

 ```bash
 cast send 0x94373a4919B3240D86eA41593D5eBa789FEF3848 --rpc-url https://ethereum-holesky-rpc.publicnode.com --private-key <private_key> --value 1000wei
 ```

-To deposit into the strategy, you can [follow EigenLayer's guide](https://docs.eigenlayer.xyz/eigenlayer/restaking-guides/restaking-user-guide/liquid-restaking/restake-lsts).
+Finally, to end the staking process, you need to deposit into the strategy.
+To do this, you can [follow EigenLayer's guide](https://docs.eigenlayer.xyz/eigenlayer/restaking-guides/restaking-user-guide/liquid-restaking/restake-lsts).
 Alternatively, you can run:

 ```bash
 ./operator/build/aligned-operator deposit-into-strategy --config ./config-files/config-operator.yaml --strategy-address 0x80528D6e9A2BAbFc766965E0E26d5aB08D9CFaF9 --amount 1000